 Frolic & Detour pops up once a month at Deli Board and Garden Creamery, and focuses on cookies.
 They have eight different flavors that all sound great - including masala chai molasses, birthday cake, and chocolate espresso passion fruit - so if you want to try them all, your best bet is to order at least one of each.
 If you can’t wait for Frolic & Detour’s pop-ups to get your hands on these cookies, you can also place an order online - you’ll get a box of 12 for next day pickup at Saint Frank Coffee in Russian Hill.

 The dishes at this pop-up draw on the chefs’ Filipino and Japanese cultures - so expect things like chicken karaage sandwiches, yakisoba pan, mentaiko pancit, and more.
-You can subscribe to their weekly Japanese sandwich plan or order takeout for pickup in SF.
+You can subscribe to their weekly Japanese sandwich plan or order takeout for pick-up in SF at The Market.
 Check their Instagram for the latest menus and updates.

 View this post on Instagram